andrewdotn/crk-db/docs/notes.md

   - miYoskaminowi-pîsimw-\NA<spring month $["The Spring Months": March, April, and May] (4S)
   - papakiwayân-\NI<shirt; blouse $[rdpl: also: pakowayân-, papakôwayân-] AC, AN, EM, FC, N-3}

 * These entries are spelled differently between the Word Perfect files and the Toolbox database, so I updated the Word Perfect files.
 We confirmed these in our meeting on 2021-06-29.
+There are likely many other entries with spelling discrepancies, but these were just two we happened to catch.

   - sakapwânâhkw- > sakapwânâsk-
   - mêskotonamaw- > mêskotônamaw-